Pyrroloquinoline quinone

 Pyrroloquinoline quinone (PQQ), also called methoxatin, is a redox cofactor and antioxidant.

 Quinoprotein glucose dehydrogenase is used as a glucose sensor in bacteria.
 PQQ stimulates growth in bacteria.

+Occurrence

+PQQ is found in a wide range of food.
+It is believed that it exists in food as its imidazole and oxazole derivatives.
+It is found in fruits and vegetables at 7–34 μg/kg, in legume seeds at 18.24 μg/kg, in fermented products at 60–800 μg/kg, in human milk at 140–180 μg/kg, in cow milk at 3.4 μg/kg, and in chicken egg yolk at 7 μg/kg.
+It is also found in casein, starch, and isolated soy protein at 10–100 μg/kg.

 History

 It was discovered by Jens Gabriel Hauge in 1964 as the third redox cofactor after nicotinamide and flavin in bacteria (although he hypothesised that it was naphthoquinone).
 Anthony and Zatman also found the unknown redox cofactor in alcohol dehydrogenase.
 In 1979, Salisbury and colleagues as well as Duine and colleagues extracted this prosthetic group from methanol dehydrogenase of methylotrophs and identified its molecular structure.
 Adachi and colleagues discovered that PQQ was also found in Acetobacter.